Skip to Main Content

 Defining ED, AD/ED, and Wards in the Context of the Census

-ED in the Census taker Federal Census:
+ED in the Photograph of a Census taker Federal Census:

 You will be interested in an ED number, which is also also known as an Enumeration District.
 According to the National Archives, an enumeration district "was an area that an enumerator (census taker) could completely cover within two weeks in cities and within four weeks in rural areas."